Manage users and groups in (Azure) Active Directory? - mailbox - create

 Active Directory synchronization can be activated via these instructions or via the video below.

 Group management in Azure Active Directory

 After you set up synchronization, you can create and manage users and groups in both the on-premises Active Directory and the Cloud Active Directory.

 With a Azure AD-group allows users to be organized, making it easier to manage permissions.
-Groups allow the resource owner (or the Azure AD-Directory owner) to assign a set of access permissions to all members of the group.
+Using groups, the resource owner (or the Azure AD-Directory owner) can assign a set of access permissions to all members of the group.

 With groups, policies can be defined and then specific users can be added and removed.
 Thus, access can be granted or denied with minimal effort.

 Even better, Azure AD allows you to define membership based on rules, such as the department where a user works or the position they hold.

 In Azure AD , you can define two different types of groups:

 - Security Groups.
 These are the most common security groups and are used to manage member and computer access to shared resources for a group of users.
 For example, you can create a security group for a specific security policy.
 This way you can give a set of permissions to all members at once instead of adding permissions individually for each member.
 This option requires a Azure AD administrator.

 - Microsoft 365 groups.
 These groups provide opportunities for collaboration by giving members access to a shared inbox, calendar, files SharePoint-site and more.
 This option also allows you to give people outside your organization access to the group.
 This option is available to both users and administrators.

 Press: "New group"

 Next, choose which group you wish to create.

 Create a security Group as a test.

 Create a dynamic group in Azure AD

 Create a security group via https://portal.azure.com. click on: new group

 Choose dynamic user